kedro-org/kedro/docs/source/logging/logging.md

 # Advance Logging
-In addition to the `rich` handler defined in Kedro's framework, we provide a `logging.yml` template that you can use to start with.
+In addition to the `rich` handler defined in Kedro's framework, we provide a `logging.yml` template.

 <details>
 <summary><b>Click to expand the `logging.yml` template</b></summary>